 Here is how the custom fireplace surround looks now that we’ve completed the board and batten and flooring as well.

 Chipping away, one project at a time slowly adds up to big results!
+Adding in vintage pieces from the flea market really helps to add some character to an otherwise plain room.

 This post contains affiliate links, you can read my full disclosure here.